Date of Degree

 While Tawada Yoko is most often identified as a border-crossing, multi-lingual writer who publishes in both German and Japanese, in chapter three I argue that this "identity" threatens to eclipse the ways in which she investigates the bodily reception of language.
 My claim is that Tawada's interstitial explorations pose translation and bodily coding as inherent to language acquisition in general and suggests that all words carry their own libidinal imprint.
 In chapter four I argue that Tawada mines bodily processes for her representational strategies.
 In Tawada's texts the unraveling of national and masculine aesthetics forms a critical part of decoding the body as a fixed and gendered entity. .
 When Tawada positions the male body as an object of tactile inquiry and explores the bodily-confusion-with-another inherent in the process of ovulation as a narrative drive, I see a re-working of corporeal and cognitive logics.
 This reworking, I contend, is not a conclusive "righting of wrongs" but an invitation to join in the ongoing process of articulating difference in a potentially post-national world.

 Includes bibliographical references (pages 229-243).

 Copyright 2010 Robin Leah Tierney

 Tierney, Robin Leah.
-"Japanese literature as world literature: visceral engagement in the writings of Tawada Yoko and Shono Yoriko ." dissertation, University of Iowa, 2010.
+"Japanese literature as world literature: visceral engagement in the writings of Tawada Yoko and Shono Yoriko ."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.